 When: The maze runs through October 31.
 It is open Fridays & Saturdays from 10 a.m. until 10 p.m., and Sundays from 10 a.m. until 6 p.m.

 What: This year’s maze at Little Darby Creek celebrates legendary Ohio golfer Jack Nicklaus.
 Tickets to the maze start at $11.
 After dark, you can explore the spooky Field of Fright!

 When: The maze through October 31.
 It is open on Fridays from 5 p.m. until 10 p.m., Saturdays from 12 p.m. until 10 p.m., and Sundays from 12 p.m. until 6 p.m.

 Where: 8657 Axe Handle Rd.
 Milford Center, OH 43045

-When: The maze runs until October 29, it will be open daily from 11 a.m. to 6 p.m.
+When: The maze runs through October 31, and it’s open daily from 11 a.m. to 6 p.m.

 Where: 6193 Edison St. NE, Hartville, OH 44632